drhelius/Gearboy/README.md

 [![Gearboy CI](https://github.com/drhelius/Gearboy/workflows/Gearboy%20CI/badge.svg)](https://github.com/drhelius/Gearboy/actions)

-Gearboy is a cross-platform Game Boy / GameBoy Color emulator written in C++ that runs on Windows, macOS, Linux, BSD, iOS, Raspberry Pi and RetroArch.
+Gearboy is a cross-platform Game Boy / Game Boy Color emulator written in C++ that runs on Windows, macOS, Linux, BSD, iOS, Raspberry Pi and RetroArch.

 This is an open source project with its ongoing development made possible thanks to the support by these awesome [backers](backers.md).